gtanczyk/genaicode/docs/tasks/new_config_options.md

-We are adding new options to .genaicoderc

-## Important context
+# New Configuration Options

+Status: Implemented

-This option will allow the user to specify context additions which should be always added to code generation, and should be never excluded by content mask, or ignore patterns.
+This task added new configuration options to the .genaicoderc file in the GenAIcode tool.
+It introduced the concept of "important context," allowing users to specify additional context (text prompts or file contents) that should always be included in code generation requests.
+This feature enhances the tool's ability to generate more relevant and context-aware code by ensuring critical information is never excluded by content masks or ignore patterns.

-Types of important context:

-- text prompt: appended to codegen prompt
-- file: content of this file should be always returned by getSourceCode

-This context helps to guide the model for better results.